-If you’ve just had the good fortune of meeting someone new in Italy, one of the first things you’ll want to find out in order to avoid an embarrassing situation in the future is their name!
+If you’ve just met someone new in Italy, one of the first things you’ll want to find out in order to avoid an embarrassing situation in the future is their name!
 (That is, if you manage to remember it, of course!)

 The most common way to ask What is your name? in Italian is Come ti chiami? which literally translates as What do you call yourself?